mikaeelkhalid/lambda-function-vpc-aws-cdk/README.md

 - [Code Explanation](#code-explanation)
 - [Lambda Function Code](#lambda-function-code)

-## Introduction

-In modern cloud architectures, securing your resources within a Virtual Private Cloud (VPC) while maintaining necessary internet access is a common requirement.
-AWS Lambda functions, by default, do not have internet access when placed in a VPC, which can be a hurdle for functions needing to interact with external services or APIs.
-This project demonstrates how to provision a Lambda function within a VPC and enable it to access the internet using AWS CDK.

 ## Architecture Overview

 1. **VPC Creation**: A VPC with both public and private subnets is created.